beechfuzz/e2guardian-docker/README.md

         --env PGID=1011 \
         beechfuzz/e2guardian

-That alone is sufficient to get it up and running.
+That alone is sufficient to get it up and running immediately.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTUyNTU2MF19
+eyJoaXN0b3J5IjpbLTY5OTQ5Njg4OV19
 -->